sachasayan/minstrel/projectContext.md

   - `ProjectOverview.tsx`: The main project view, which includes the `ChatInterface` and `MarkdownViewer`.
   - `NovelDashboard.tsx`: Displays project information (currently not used for displaying file content).
   - `App.tsx`: Handles routing and overall application structure.
+  - `AppSidebar.tsx`: The main sidebar for navigation and project management.

 **Workflow:**